 9. Prepare for moving your baby

-The fact of the matter is you will have to take your baby on the move.
-Actually, you will have to take your baby on the move pretty much as soon as they are born!
+You will have to take your baby on the move.
+It will be scary at first (looking at you, drive home from the hospital).
 Moving precious cargo is a great investment, and it will serve you well to get acquainted with the gear early on.
 We have a few recommendations of our own if you want to check them out here: Baby Essential List.

 10. Things to not worry about

 We have a definitive list of things that you should not buy.
-A crib bumper (see the American Academy of Pediatrics), a stuffed animal for sleepy time, a blanket, anything that promotes co-sleeping, a copious amount of toys, and baby-proofing stuff.
+A crib bumper (see the American Academy of Pediatrics), a stuffed animal for sleepy time (we know, we know—buy one, just keep it on a shelf for now), a blanket, anything that promotes co-sleeping, a copious amount of toys, and baby-proofing stuff.

-We have some extensive research on healthy sleeping habits, and part of that is keeping the crib free of anything that can cover your baby.
+We’ve compiled some extensive research on safe sleeping habits here, and part of that is keeping the crib free of anything that can cover your baby.
 As far as toys and baby-proofing stuff, you won’t need that for quite some time.
 Infants typically don’t crawl or play with toys.
 Most of the time they will be happy being held or propped up and looking at faces!

 11. Power through the second trimester

 You made it to the second trimester, hooray!
 Now is the time most couples start telling people about their baby because the risk factor is lower now.
-It is a good idea to start getting more in-depth with your research into finding things like daycare and pediatricians.
+It is a good idea to start getting more in-depth with your research into finding things like daycare and pediatricians—these things will take longer than you think, so they’re not good candidates for procrastination.

 12. Start healthy habits